dinbusan/harry-photo/README.md

 # harry-photo-final
- Website created using HTML, CSS, Bootstrap, and Jquery
+ Website for an imaginary business.
+Created using HTML, CSS, Bootstrap, and Jquery